 Generate currently employs Chaplains under two programs.

-The National School Chaplaincy Program (NSCP) is a Federally funded program and positions are available until December 2019.
-Applications for ongoing funding will be made by schools towards the end of the year.
+The National School Chaplaincy Program (NSCP) is a Federally funded program and positions are funded until the end of 2022.

 The Student Wellbeing Support Program (SWSP) is a NSW State Government funded program that is in place for three years.